tidyverse/readxl/README.md

 #> # ... with 997 more rows
 ```

 There are various ways to control which cells are read.
+You can even specify the sheet here, if providing an Excel-style cell range.

 ``` r
 read_excel(xlsx_example, n_max = 3)